 The Sub-Fund set out to promote a broad range of environmental, social and governance characteristics through its investment inclusion criteria, specifically with a minimum asset allocation of 51% of investments having positive environmental and/or social characteristics and a minimum of 10% of investments being sustainable investments.
-This commitment was met throughout the reference period (1 July 2022 - 30 June 2023).
-At the end of the reference period, the Sub-Fund held 69.27% of investments with positive environmental and/or social characteristics and 30.13% of sustainable investments.
+This commitment was met throughout the reference period (1 July 2023 - 30 June 2024).
+At the end of the reference period, the Sub-Fund held 62.67% of investments with positive environmental and/or social characteristics and 26.83% of sustainable investments.

 These investments were determined by the application of an inclusion and exclusion criteria which applied at both an asset and product level.
-The inclusion criteria is underpinned by an ESG score assigned to all investments within the strategy to identify those that may be considered to have environmental and/or social characteristics and those that meet the thresholds for being considered as sustainable investment.
+The inclusion criteria is underpinned by an ESG score assigned to all investments within the strategy to identify those that may be considered to have environmental and/or social characteristics and those that meet the thresholds for being considered as sustainable investments.

-The ESG score takes into account the following indicators: effective management of toxic emissions, waste, good environmental record and social characteristics such as effective sustainability disclosures, positive scores on labour means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+The ESG score takes into account the following indicators: effective management of toxic emissions, waste, good environmental record and social characteristics such as effective sustainability disclosures, positive scores on labour relations and management of safety issues.